 Immune System Disorders: Unknown frequency: hypersensitivity.

 Metabolism and Nutrition Disorders: Very Common: hypophosphatemia.
-Common: electrolyte imbalance (including hypomagnesemia, hyperkalemia, hypokalemia, hyponatremia, hypocalcemia, hypercalcemia, hyperphosphatemia), diabetes mellitus, hyperglycemia, hypercholesterolemia, hyperlipidemia.
+Common: electrolyte imbalance (including hypomagnesemia, hyperkalemia, hypokalemia, hyponatremia, hypocalcemia, hypercalcemia, hyperphosphatemia), diabetes mellitus, hyperglycemia, hypercholesterolemia, hyperlipidemia, hypertriglyceridemia.
 Uncommon: gout, dehydration, increased appetite.
-Unknown frequency: hyperuricemia, hypoglycemia, dyslipidemia.
+Unknown frequency: hyperuricemia, hypoglycemia.

 Nervous System Disorders: Common: dizziness, peripheral neuropathy, hypoesthesia, paresthesia.
 Uncommon: intracranial hemorrhage, migraine, loss of consciousness (including syncope), tremor, disturbance in attention, hyperesthesia.
-Unknown frequency: brain edema, optic neuritis, lethargy, dysesthesia, restless legs syndrome.
+Unknown frequency: transient ischemic attack, brain edema, optic neuritis, lethargy, dysesthesia, restless legs syndrome.